mykalbayouk/PokedexApp/README.md

 // BUGS
 - [ ] on actual device, when you search pokemon, list does not move (need to figure out proper fix to jank fix)
+- [ ] need to fix some evolutions that have more than 3 pokemon (eevee, etc)